Quantifying model uncertainty for the observed non-Gaussian data by the Hellinger distance: Abstract

 \section{Abstract}

 Mathematical models for complex systems under random fluctuations often certain uncertain parameters.
-However, quantifying model uncertainty for a stochastic differential equation with an $\alpha$-stable L\'evy fluctuation is still lacking.
-Here, we propose an approach to infer all the uncertain non-Gaussian parameters and the other system parameter by minimizing the Hellinger distance over the parameter space.
-The Hellinger distance investigate the similarity between an empirical probability density from non-Gaussian observations and a solution of the nonlocal Fokker-Planck equation.
-Numerical experiments verify that the method is feasible for estimating single and multiple parameters.
-Meanwhile, we could find an optimal estimation interval of the estimated parameters.
-This method is beneficial for parameter estimation of data-driven dynamical system models with non-Gaussian distribution, such as abrupt climate changes in the Dansgaard-Oeschger events.
+However, quantifying model uncertainty for a stochastic differential equation with an $\alpha$-stable L\'evy process is still lacking.
+Here, we propose an approach to infer all the uncertain non-Gaussian parameters and other system parameters by minimizing the Hellinger distance over the parameter space.
+The Hellinger distance measures the similarity between an empirical probability density of non-Gaussian observations and a solution (as a probability density) of the associated nonlocal Fokker-Planck equation.
+Numerical experiments verify that our method is feasible for estimating single and multiple parameters.
+Meanwhile, we find an optimal estimation interval of the estimated parameters.
+This method is beneficial for extracting governing dynamical system models under non-Gaussian fluctuations, as in the study of abrupt climate changes in the Dansgaard-Oeschger events.

 \textbf{Keywords:} Non-Gaussian observations; Parameters estimation; Hellinger distance; Probability density